 Marbled Purple Stripe garlic is a product from Eastern Europe and Russia.
 It has a strong signature flavor with just 4 to 8 cloves.
 Therefore, these cloves are smooth and much larger than other varieties.

 This type of garlic is straightforward to recognize, thanks to stripes of red and cream on its skin with a lustrous note.
 When mature, a Marbled Garlic Stripe plant can reach a height of 5 feet.
-This garlic is also straightforward to adapt to various climate conditions.
+This type of garlic can adapt to various climate conditions.

 Marbled Purple Stripe garlic is one of the best types of garlic for baking.
 Moreover, you can use it for sauteing, roasting, stir-frying, or even eating this garlic raw.
 The flavor it can offer will satisfy your taste.
 You can store this variety well for up to 7 months.